Sweetgum

 Arbor walk #35, Treekeeper #2995

-Gum from this tree has long been used for a variety of purposes, including chewing gum, incense, perfumes, flavorings, medicines and folk remedies; however the hard spiked fruiting clusters, or “gumballs,” are often considered a nuisance.
+Gum from this tree has long been used for a variety of purposes, including chewing gum, incense, perfumes, flavorings, medicines and folk remedies; however, the hard spiked fruiting clusters, or “gumballs,” are sometimes considered a nuisance.
 As the name implies, the ‘Slender Silhouette’ cultivar is much thinner and more compact than the species tree, appearing almost columnar in profile.
-It also produces less fruit, which is restricted to dropping in a much smaller area than the species tree, cutting down on the annoyance.
+It also produces less fruit, and in a more restricted area.

 Common Name | Sweetgum |